Cleveland is a summer city.

 - Euclid Beach – Located on the East Side of the city, Euclid Beach Park used to be an amusement park!
 Today it has a sandy beach area, a brand new pier, spaces for grilling and picnicking, and another Cleveland script sign.

 Summer and baseball go hand-in-hand, especially in a sports-centric city like Cleveland.
-Going to an Indians game at Progressive Field is a summertime rite of passage for most Clevelanders.
+Going to a Guardians game at Progressive Field is a summertime rite of passage for most Clevelanders.

 Another baseball-related thing you can do in the summer is to visit the Baseball Heritage Museum at League Park, the original home of Cleveland baseball.